 Don’t sell at WordCamps, just meet the community: Depending on the WordCamp, you’ll probably have more luck looking for partners than for leads!
 Chris Lema explained: “I make partners at WordCamps.
 Partners I can send work to.
 Partners that may route folks my way”.

-Looking forward to seeing you at WordCamp Zagreb.
+Looking forward to seeing you at WordCamp Zagreb (keep in mind there are only 20 14 tickets left!)
 In the meantime, share your WordCamp speaking tips and suggestions in the comments!

 Thanks to an invitation by the Embassy of Israel in Croatia, I’ll spend a couple of days not just attending the conference, but also meeting local entrepreneurs and startup eco-system builders.